preeti-walia/adventOfCode/README.md

 Symfony Demo Application
 ========================

-The "Symfony Demo Application" is a reference application created to show how to develop applications following the [Symfony Best Practices][1].
+The "Symfony Demo Application for advent of code execution" is a reference application created to show how to develop applications following the [Symfony Best Practices][1].

 Requirements